Siddharth1605/tech-journals/SprignQuestions.md

 > @Controller is typically used for Spring MVC controllers that may return views. @RestController combines @Controller with @ResponseBody, so return values are written directly to the response body, which is convenient for REST APIs.

+Global Exception Handler :
+Q1.
+Why do we need global exception handling?

+Instead of repeating try-catch blocks in every controller method, we can centralize exception handling using @RestControllerAdvice and @ExceptionHandler.
+This keeps controllers clean and allows us to return a consistent error response format across the application.

+Q2.
+What is @ExceptionHandler?

+@ExceptionHandler tells Spring which controller method should handle a particular exception type.
+It can be used inside a controller for local handling or inside @ControllerAdvice/@RestControllerAdvice for centralized handling.

+Q3.
+What is @RestControllerAdvice?

+@RestControllerAdvice provides centralized exception handling for REST controllers and includes @ResponseBody behavior, so returned error objects are serialized directly into the HTTP response body.

+Q4.
+Difference between @ControllerAdvice and @RestControllerAdvice?

+@RestControllerAdvice is effectively @ControllerAdvice combined with @ResponseBody.
+It is convenient for REST APIs because handler return values are written directly to the response body.

+Q5.
+How do you handle multiple exception types with one handler?

+Use multiple exception classes in @ExceptionHandler, for example @ExceptionHandler({TypeA.class, TypeB.class}), or handle a common parent exception when the same handling behavior is appropriate.

+Q6.
+Why create custom exceptions?

+Custom exceptions allow us to represent meaningful business failures, such as UserNotFoundException or OrderNotFoundException, and map them to appropriate HTTP responses through the global exception handler.

+Q7.
+Should the service return ResponseEntity when an exception occurs?

+Generally no. The service layer should focus on business logic and can throw a meaningful exception.
+The web/controller layer can translate that exception into an HTTP status and response through global exception handling.

+Q8.
+Should we return the raw exception message to the client?

+Not for unexpected or internal exceptions.
+We should log the detailed exception server-side and return a safe, generic error message to the client to avoid exposing internal implementation or sensitive information.

+Q9.
+What happens if no @ExceptionHandler handles an exception?

+If the exception isn't handled by an application-specific handler, Spring's exception resolution mechanisms can handle it using its built-in/default handling.
+For production APIs, we generally define appropriate handlers for expected application errors and often have a final generic handler for unexpected failures.